ArezooAlizadeh/Eye-Head-Gaze_Spiking_Neural_Network_Model_Superior_Colliculus/README.md

+SC gaze motor-map model as a one-dimensional two-layer spiking neural network with a cortical input layer, and a layer of SC output neurons.
+Each layer consists of 200 neurons, uniformly distributed on 0-5 mm, which corresponds to the SC gaze-motor map midline.

+The output of the spiking neural network of the SC motor map drives the eye-head motor control circuitry by linear cumulative summation of individual spike effects of each recruited SC neuron.

 The model was published in
 * Alizadeh A, Van Opstal AJ.
 Dynamic control of eye-head gaze shifts by a spiking neural network model of the superior colliculus.
 Front Comput Neurosci.
 2022 Nov 17;16:1040646. doi: 10.3389/fncom.2022.1040646.
 PMID: 36465967; PMCID: PMC9714624.